yuqiii-wang/KnowledgeNotes/math/algebra/linear_algebra/matrix/matrix_decomp.md

 For the full-rank case LU factorization is cheaper.

 QR is good for rank-deficient least-squares cases, since each QR step solves for one column, disregarding the number of rows.
-In least squares cases, often $rowNum \gg colNum$.
+In least squares cases, often $\text{rowNum} \gg \text{colNum}$.